pycondor/pycondor/docs/examples/dagman.rst

     log = ...
     submit = ...

-We can create a Dagman by creating an instance of the ``Dagman`` class with a name and directory in which to write the corresponding Dagman submit file to.
+We can construct a Dagman by creating an instance of the ``Dagman`` class with a name and directory in which to write the corresponding Dagman submit file to.

 .. code-block:: python